 Dermatologic conditions can be challenging for pets, owners, and veterinarians.
-While your primary veterinarian can treat most skin problems, severe or chronic conditions may require specialty expertise.
-Virginia Veterinary Center’s (VVC) board-certified veterinary dermatologist is available to treat difficult cases at our Midlothian and Fredericksburg locations.
+While your primary veterinarian can treat most skin problems, severe or chronic conditions may require expertise from a specialist.
+Virginia Veterinary Center’s (VVC) board-certified veterinary dermatologist is available to treat difficult cases.

 Skin conditions that may require a veterinary dermatologist